Eckerstrom owns a 1.45 goals against average this season with 55 saves

 Freshmen score two of the three Penn State goals

-Wassell joined PSU after a successful stint at the Altoona campus.
-Over the past three seasons, Wassell led the women's program there to a 48-11-5 overall record, while taking home NSCAA Great Lakes Coach of the Year honors in 2008.
+Over three seasons from 2007-09 at Penn State Altoona, Wassell led the women's program to a 48-11-5 overall record, taking home NSCAA Great Lakes Coach of the Year honors in 2008.
 He was also named the Allegheny Mountain Collegiate Conference (AMCC) Coach of the Year in 2007 and 2008.

-While with the Nittany Lions in Altoona, Wassell's defense oriented teams posted 39 shutouts in 64 games as the squad set new marks for wins in every year of his tenure with 13, 17, and 18, respectively.
-During the 2008 campaign, his Altoona team posted the third-best goals against average in Division III at 0.34.
+While with the Nittany Lions in Altoona, Wassell's defense-oriented teams posted 39 shutouts in 64 games as the squad set new marks for wins in every year of his tenure with 13, 17 and 18, respectively.
+During the 2008 campaign, the squad posted the third-best goals against average in Division III at 0.34.

-A highlight to his success at PSU Altoona was a 641-minute shutout streak during the 2004 season, which ranks in the top 15 in Division III history.
-Wassell was an accomplished student with two Academic All-AMCC honors, a spot on the PSU Altoona Dean's List every semester and a 3.72 cumulative grade point average.
+A highlight to his success at Penn State Altoona was a 641-minute shutout streak during the 2004 season, which, at the time, ranked in the top-15 in Division III history.
+Wassell was an accomplished student with two Academic All-AMCC honors, a spot on the Penn State Altoona Dean's List every semester and a 3.72 cumulative grade point average.
 Prior to his time at Altoona, Wassell was a member of the East Stroudsburg squad from 2000-02, earning two Pennsylvania State Athletic Conference championships with an NCAA Final Four appearance in 2000.

-Wassell, a Hollidaysburg, Pa. native, earned his bachelor's degree in business at PSU Altoona.
-He also has gained NSCAA National and Goalkeeping Coaching Diplomas during the course of his coaching career.
+Wassell, a Hollidaysburg, Pa. native, earned his bachelor's degree in business at Penn State Altoona.
+He also has earned NSCAA National and Goalkeeping Coaching Diplomas.